3mdeb/verified-boot/verified_boot_main.md

 ~ NISTIR 8320, section 1.2 Terminology, under "Trust" [^NIST_ir8320]

+It's worth noting that the "element" or "entity" in these definitions might not only be a software or hadware component, but also a person or an organization as well.
+A person using their computer **Trusts** the its hardware, software, firmware, the UEFI Secure Boot certificate issuers, the PKI Certificate Authorities and more.

 #### Root of Trust (RoT)

 The **Root of Trust (RoT)**  is a hardware, firmware, or software component, that is